 Alright, everyone.
 Raise your hand if you’ve ever found yourself in the middle of an argument with your partner, feeling completely overwhelmed, exhausted, and over it.
 Okay, good.
 Now keep your hand up if, in those moments, you’ve ever felt yourself wanting to roll your eyes, throw your hands up, and just walk away.
 Maybe you walk into another room or perhaps you walk right out the front door for a walk or a drive to cool off and escape the fight.
 If your hand is up right now, you are certainly not alone.
 Walking away during a fight or disagreement is usually a way for us to self-regulate, but it can cause a lot of harm or confusion for our partners if we don’t do it the right way.
 In some situations, walking away can even have the opposite effect of our intention and end up prolonging a disagreement.
 Not fun!
 Arguing with the person you love is hard and uncomfortable, but also inevitable.
-That is exactly why we need to figure out some healthy ways to cope in conflict.
+That is exactly why we need to figure out some healthy ways to cope with conflict.

 Before we talk about what to do instead of just walking away, we first need to understand why we want to walk away in the first place.